 You can get them in an individualized option which can make your clear fields of view bigger.
 That increase in the clear zones is highly dependent on your pupilar distance and how the frame sits in your face.
 The more your pupilar distance is bigger or smaller than the average of 32mm / 32mm or the more tilted the lenses sit in your face the more benefit you will have from the individualization feature.

-The whole purpose of the progressive office lenses is to enhance your vision in the near zone were normal progressives would force you to leave your natural posture.
+The whole purpose of the progressive office lenses is to enhance your vision in the near zone where normal progressives would force you to leave your natural posture.
 Especially while working long hours with the PC this could lead to problems.
 This is why I highly recommend considering those lenses when your Add value increases above +1,50D.
-When this value increases your eyes lost a little bit of their ability to accommodate to the near range.
+When this value increases your eyes lost a little bit of their ability to accommodate the near range.

 When you buy those lenses you get a great addition to your normal daily progressives.
-The reason is that this progressive office lenses are made for indoor use only.
+The reason is that these progressive office lenses are made for indoor use only.
 If you leave with them you would get blurry vision outside.
 You can choose between the following three progressive office options: